KDE/kdewin-installer/readme.txt

 - use QT_NO_DEBUG_OUTPUT instead of #ifdef DEBUG to avoid debug output

 - gui
-	- display file installing in gui
+	- display file installing in gui, currently redraw does not work
 	- goto finish page directly when installing is ready
+	- only enable package type when a relted package is available

 Happy hacking